l-lin/angular-datatables/README.md

 # FAQ
 ## Why version 4.X?
 Where is version 3.X?
 And 1.X?

-The major version of the projet (it's using a [Semantic versioning](http://semver.org/)) will be synchronized with the major version of Angular.
+The major version of the project (it's using a [Semantic versioning](http://semver.org/)) will be synchronized with the major version of Angular.

 ## Why is there less functionnalities?